1FarZ1/Jobs-api-NodeJs/README.md

 # Jobs-api-NodeJs
- A Job Api Built Using Nodejs , express , mongoose  ,
+ A Job Api Built Using Nodejs , express , mongoose, and other npm packages to summerize the process of auth and crud operations apis

 ## Screenshots